 Kea is the next generation of DHCP software developed by ISC.
 It supports both DHCPv4 and DHCPv6 protocols along with their extensions, e.g. prefix delegation and dynamic updates to DNS.

-This guide covers Kea version 1.7.4.
+This guide covers Kea version 1.7.6-git.